USF-HII/usf-hii.github.io/pages/usf-rc-hii/interactive.md

 ## HII-RC Interactive

 The head node of the HII-RC Cluster is `hii.rc.usf.edu`.

-The purpose of the head node is to provide an entry-point to develop code and submit it via a queue to nodes which perform the computational work and render artifacts.
+The purpose of this node is providing an entry-point to develop and submit code to an HPC queue which distributes the computational work across a cluster of compute nodes.

 Although it is possible to perform work on the head node, this is strongly discouraged as it may affect the experience of others who are utilizing the system for its intended purpose.

-A conflict arises, however, when the interactive nature of the head node is preferable to submitting work to a queue which inherently lengthens the time of job feedback.

-To counter, HII provides a special partition, `hii-interactive` which gives you the ability to create an interactive session that executes on a compute node providing the best of both worlds.
+To achieve the best of both worlds, HII provides a special partition, `hii-interactive` which provides resources to run interactive sessions on a compute-farm with the necessary resources available.

 To obtain an interactive session, run the following command modifying your CPU, memory, and time requirements as necessary.